ajitgoel/Notes/Azure-203-204-Exam/DevelopingSolutionsForMicrosoftAzure-ExamAZ204-Notes.md

 **Cool** You can use this tier for data that is less frequently accessed and is stored for at least 30 days.
 **Archive** You use this tier for storing data that is rarely accessed and is stored for at least 180 days.

+**<u>Azure Storage redundancy:</u>**

+## Redundancy in the primary region

+Data in an Azure Storage account is always replicated three times in the primary region.
+Azure Storage offers two options for how your data is replicated in the primary region:

+==**Locally redundant storage (LRS)** copies your data synchronously three times within a single physical location in the primary region.== LRS is the least expensive replication option, but is not recommended for applications requiring high availability.

+==**Zone-redundant storage (ZRS)** copies your data synchronously across three Azure availability zones in the primary region.== For applications requiring high availability, Microsoft recommends using ZRS in the primary region, and also replicating to a secondary region.

 **<u>Chapter 3.
 Implement Azure security</u>**

 Authentication is the act of proving that a user is who he or she claims to be.